ExurionTechnologies/ExurionTechnologies/README.md

 9. Continuous Improvement   →  Ongoing iteration based on real usage
 ```

-Every engagement is led directly by the Founder — from the first conversation to post-launch support — ensuring consistent accountability and a single point of contact throughout.
+Every engagement is led directly by the Founder & CEO — from the first conversation to post-launch support — ensuring consistent accountability and a single point of contact throughout.

 ![divider](https://capsule-render.vercel.app/api?type=rect&color=gradient&customColorList=6,11,20&height=4&section=header)